Choosing a selective school

 - List only the school or schools you would like your child to attend.

-- Tuition at selective high schools is free (unless boarding) but schools may ask for a voluntary contribution to cover services such as library, textbooks and other curriculum-related resources.
+- Tuition at selective high schools is free (unless boarding) but schools may ask for a contribution to cover services such as library, textbooks and other curriculum-related resources.
 Schools may also ask for contributions to cover the purchase of materials in certain subjects and costs associated with sport or excursions.